-Health care providers are asked to report any "breakthrough" infections for people who are vaccinated or who previously had COVID-19 to the county public health departments and send lab specimens for variant sequencing.
-In Alameda County, send a secure email to COVIDreport@acgov.org with subject line "suspect variant" or fax to (510) 273-3944; contact the county lab for sequencing at 510-382-4300.
+Health care providers are asked to report symptomatic "breakthrough" infections for people who are vaccinated or who previously had COVID-19 to the county public health departments (without a positive RNA PCR or antigen test within the previous 90 days) and send lab specimens for variant sequencing.
+In Alameda County, send a secure email to COVIDreport@acgov.org with subject line "suspect variant" or fax to (510) 273-3944.
+To submit respiratory specimens to the county lab for sequencing, call 510-382-4300, email at acphl@acgov.org, or download the submittal form from the ACPHL website.